 Tanga Garnet

-Unearthed by chance near Mwakijembe (M-wapi-gem-bay) village in Tanga, one of Tanzania’s ‘classic’ gemstone regions, Tanga Garnet is a new, 2024 discovery of Umbalite (Malaia Garnet), named for the famous Umba River Valley, also in Tanga.
+Unearthed by chance near Mwakijembe (M-wapi-gem-bay) village in Tanga, one of Tanzania’s ‘classic’ gemstone regions for which its named, Tanga Garnet is a new, 2024 discovery of Umbalite (Malaia Garnet), coined for the famous Umba River Valley, also in Tanga.
 A scarce, all-natural, Almandine, Pyrope and Spessartine fusion, Tanga Garnet has beautifully bright fuchsias with an exceptional brilliance, transparency, and everyday jewelry wear-ability.
-With its 2025 mining indicative of depletion, Tanga Garnet is unquestionably rare, and despite its beauty, will always have an inadequate supply, keeping this very special Garnet, highly-collectable and undeniably-exclusive.
+With its 2025 mining indicative of depletion, its unquestionably rare, and despite its beauty, Umbalite always has inadequate supply, keeping this very special Garnet, highly-collectable and undeniably-exclusive.

 Hardness 7 – 7.5